American Karate System

 John Folsom was born in Grand Forks, North Dakota, but grew up in Muskegon, Michigan, where his father was a physician for many years.
 It was there, in April of 1967, that Mr. Folsom began to study karate with Mr. Lieb, the founder of the American Karate System.

-At that time, the style was Chi-Do-Kwan, and two of Mr. Lieb’s first Black Belts, Monty Bachtol and Carl Stolberg, were assistant instructors.
+At that time, the style was Chi-Do-Kwan, and two of Mr. Lieb's first Black Belts, Monty Bachtol and Carl Stolberg, were assistant instructors.
 Mr. Lieb allowed John Folsom, as a brown belt, to assist with instruction at the school, and he received his First degree Black Belt on February 8, 1971.
 These were very special years for Mr. Folsom with Mr. Lieb, and it was through Mr. Lieb that he had the privilege to meet and train with Mr. Yamashita.
-Mr. Folsom competed in a number of tournaments in the early years, and he continues to attend many AKS seminars and clinics.
-He has also hosted five AKS training sessions in West Virginia.
-Currently he is the AKS regional director for the State of West Virginia.
-He is an active member of the AKS and AKA.

 Mr. Folsom joined the Salem City Police Department in June of 1976.
 He began as a patrolman and worked his way through the ranks to become Chief of Police from March, 1983 through August, 1989.
 He then became Director of Security at Salem-Teikyo University for 13 years, but returned to law enforcement in April, 2002.
 His current rank is Captain.

-• 1st Dan American Karate System, February 8, 1971
+• 1st Dan American Karate System - February 8, 1971

-• 2nd Dan American Karate System, August 17, 1972
+• 2nd Dan American Karate System - August 17, 1972

-• 3rd Dan American Karate System, July 12, 1974
+• 3rd Dan American Karate System - July 12, 1974

-• 4th Dan American Karate System, December 21, 1975
+• 4th Dan American Karate System - December 21, 1975

-• 5th Dan American Karate System, August 5, 1980
+• 5th Dan American Karate System - August 5, 1980

-• 6th Dan American Karate System, Master Level, June 13, 2003
+• 6th Dan American Karate System, Master Level - June 13, 2003

-• 7th Dan American Karate System, July 20, 2007
+• 7th Dan American Karate System, Master Level - July 10, 2007

 • 1972 AKS Instructor of the Year